 On the other hand, a checking account might be a good fit for a teenager, with many banks offering teen checking accounts alongside savings accounts.

-These accounts come with a debit card for ATM withdrawals and cashpoint payments, a mobile app, and a range of parental controls so you can keep tabs on your child and how they spend money.
+These accounts come with a debit card for teens for ATM withdrawals and cashpoint payments, a mobile app, and a range of parental controls so you can keep tabs on your child and how they spend money.

 In most cases, accounts are automatically converted to standard accounts once the child turns 18.